Abdurleone/alx_fullstack_project/README.md

 1. Added **Testing** section in the README with provisions for **Jest** and **Supertest**.
 2. Included instructions on how to install testing libraries, write unit tests, and run them using **yarn**.
 3. Provided an example of unit tests for an authentication route.

-This setup should help you ensure that your application is working correctly with unit tests in place!